 Once you graduate from Amherst College, your access to technology services will cease on a phased schedule.
 Some services will end at Commencement, so you will want to have a transition plan in place before you graduate.

-(Note: If you are an "E", services will be affected on the same schedule as May graduates with the same class year.)
+Note: If you are an "E", phasing out of services will be on the same schedule as May graduates with the same class year as yours.

 Although your access to your Amherst email will end several months after graduation, you should plan your transition to an outside email provider well before that.
 If you don't have an external account such as a Gmail or other account by the second semester of your senior year, we strongly encourage you to obtain one.
 You may want to stop including your Amherst email address on applications and resumes well before acccess ends.
 You don't want to provide prospective employers or graduate school admission offices an email address that will not work after December.

-If you have used your Amherst email to sign up for any online services--from Twitter and Instagram to online banking and the Law School Admission Council (LSAC)--you will want to change the email address associated with such services; otherwise, once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services.
+If you have used your Amherst email to sign up for any online services--Apple ID, Twitter, Instagram, github, online banking, the Law School Admission Council (LSAC), among many others--you will want to change the email address associated with such services; otherwise, once you no longer have access to your Amherst email, you will be unable to change your password or perform other account-recovery operations with these services.